medialab/xan/docs/cmd/top.md

 Runs in O(N * log k) time, consuming only O(k) memory.

+Note that rows whose selected cell is empty or cannot be parsed as a number will be ignored.

 Usage:
     xan top <column> [options] [<input>]
     xan top --help